French cable firm Numericable aims for $7.7 billion valuation in IPO

-PARIS French cable operator Numericable plans to sell its shares for between 20.30 euros and 24.80 euros per share in a public offer next week, valuing the private equity-owned company at up to 5.57 billion euros ($7.68 billion) including debt.
+PARIS French cable operator Numericable plans to sell its shares for between 20.30 euros and 24.80 euros per share in a public offer next week, valuing the private equity-owned company at up to 5.57 billion euros (4.75 billion pounds) including debt.

 The offer is seen by executives and investors as a first step towards a shake-up of France's telecoms sector, which has been stuck in a mobile price war for nearly two years.
 It also comes at a time of increasing investor interest in European cable companies as all-inclusive bundles of television, Internet, mobile and fixed-line calls gain in popularity.